OpenMined/PSI/private_set_intersection/javascript/README.md

   // Process the client's request and return to the client const serverResponse = server.processRequest(clientRequest)

-  // Client computes the intersection cardinality
+  // Client computes the intersection
   // and the server has learned nothing! const intersection = client.getIntersection(serverSetup, serverResponse)
   // intersection [ 0, 2, 4, 6, 8 ]